typography-interaction-2526/typography-interaction-2526.github.io/content/topic/box-model/index.md

 	@citation="https://readings.design/PDF/ThePrinciplesoftheNewTypography.pdf"
 >

-Use the effectiveness of the former “background” quite deliberately, and consider the blank white spaces on the paper as formal elements just as much as the areas of black type.
+…Use the effectiveness of the former “background” quite deliberately, and consider the blank white spaces on the paper as formal elements just as much as the areas of black type.

 </blockquote>